 - Provided an atmosphere contributory to the intellectual, physical, social, and emotional growth of students.
 My main focus is to connect on a personal level so I can make them feel safe and secure.

-This Teacher Resume is made with Resume.io for just $2,95 – a small price to pay for a steady-income job!
+These Teacher Resumes are made with Resume.io for just $2,95 – a small price to pay for a steady-income job!

 Quantifying Your Teacher Resume

 Include numbers to your resume to state your experience.
 Provide answers to questions like “How much?” or “How many?”
 For instance: